Tips and Advice

 If you’ve determined a private student loan is best for you, compare these factors to find the best loan.

-While usually higher than federal loans, an excellent credit report could land you a good rates.
+While usually higher than federal loans, an excellent credit report could land you a good rate.

 If you need low payments, look for lenders that allow up to 20 years to pay off a student loan.

-Some lenders let you borrow only the amount needed for your tuition, but if you need money for living expenses while you’re in school, look for lender that let you borrow for that.
+Some lenders let you borrow only the amount needed for your tuition, but if you need money for living expenses while you’re in school, look for a lender that lets you borrow for that.

 These fees aren’t unusual, but you can save quite a bit of money by shopping around for the lowest fees.